 I filed the FAFSA in October, it is now April and I still don’t have my aid package, why?

 Either you did not list SHIP as a school code (003326) choice on your FAFSA or you have documents owed to the University.
-If you owe documents, SHIP has sent emails requesting the documents needed to award you an aid package.
+If you owe documents, SHIP has sent emails requesting the documents needed to offer you an aid package.
 These requirements are listed on your MyShip portal.
 Once all documents are received, an aid package can be awarded to you.

 I completed the PA PHEAA State Grant notice upon completion of the FAFSA but my State Grant award is not listed on my award letter, why?